bemason/ProfessionalWebsite/content/about.md

 +++

 ## Bio Statement
 As a first-generation college student, the desire to become a lifelong learner motivates me to acquire new skills and pursue challenging opportunities.
 My appetite for knowledge and a bricolage of experiences have transformed me from a liberal arts graduate into an engineer and researcher situated within the field of sustainability.
 Currently, I am a Ph.D.
-Candidate in Civil Engineering, focusing on intelligent systems, at the [University of Michigan](https://cee.engin.umich.edu/).
+Candidate in Civil Engineering with a focus in Intelligent Systems at the [University of Michigan](https://cee.engin.umich.edu/).
 The field of intelligent systems is just starting to bloom, and with it, I, too, will bloom into a sustainably focused, intelligent water systems researcher.

 ## Objective
 I am motivated to move society towards a more just and sustainable future.
 Through research, I seek to improve water management by enabling the next generation of autonomous water systems by combining domain knowledge from computing, data science, machine learning, and control theory.
 Through service, I work to improve diversity, equity, and inclusion at my institution and in my community.